MeeFoundation/docs/src/Roadmap.md

 ## **v2 April 18th 2023 (IIW36)**

 V2 will be our first open source release.
+Code will be released under Apache 2.0.

 ### Connect-with-Mee SDK